transitland/transitland-python-client/README.md

 ## Working with a Onestop Feed

-A specific feed can be loaded with OnestopRegistry.feeds().
+A specific feed can be loaded with OnestopRegistry.feed().
 The resulting OnestopFeed can be used to inspect the feed attributes, download the current version of the feed, etc.

 ```
 >>> import onestop.registry